-In 2019, both the S55 and the X80 are using an older platform, which comes with many disadvantages.
+In 2020, both the Escort Passport S55 and the X80 are using an older platform, which comes with many disadvantages.
 But is the S55 still something we’d recommend?
 Well, we’ll walk you through its features and help you decide.

 You can expect ease of use on the Passport S55 though—you would not have to fiddle with it too much to make it work.
 If you want to adjust it based on your preferences, that can be easily done even without reading its user manual.